josephmallari/vrikinpu/README.md

 The code is self documenting and I also added comments for better explanations.

-## future considerations given more time
+## Future considerations given more time

 - Dockerize the application for easier use and deployment
 - Add more unit testing and add e2e testing
 - Add core logic and edge cases for when websocket disconnects and also add testing
+- Deploy to something like Vercel